PabloNovaes/opablodev-git/README.md

 - Node.js 14+
 - Git
-- (Optional) GitHub CLI `gh` if you want the CLI to create remote repositories automatically.
+- GitHub CLI `gh` if you want the CLI to create remote repositories automatically.

 ## License